glensouza/blazor-aoai-rag-aisearch/docs/SeedData.md

 Since we're all enterprise Dotnet developers here I'd like to show you how to seed data using a console application for ultimate flexibility and control of your data sources.
 This is a more programmatic way to seed data and is more suited for enterprise applications, especially those that consume third-party apis and want to include the results as part of the search without saving files.

-## Shared model
+## Create a Console Application

-Open the `Models` project and rename the `Class1.cs` to `RAGSearchDocument.cs` then open it and replace it with the  following code:
+Create a file `RAGSearchDocument.cs` then open it and replace it with the  following code:

 ```csharp
 public class RAGSearchDocument